-The B612 Foundation believes that humanity can harness the power of science and technology to protect the future of civilization on this planet, while extending our reach into the solar system.
+We believe that humanity can harness the power of science and technology to protect the future of civilization on this planet, while extending our reach into the solar system.

-Our view is that we are not passengers on Space Ship Earth – we are the Crew.
+Our view is that we are not passengers on Spaceship Earth – we are the Crew.

-Sentinel is a mission of mapping and discovery.
+The Sentinel Mission is a mission of mapping and discovery.
 Mapping the great unknown of the inner solar system is the first step in protecting the Earth from asteroid impacts and in opening up this next frontier.
 By observing in infrared, Sentinel will discover more than 20,000 asteroids in just the first month of operation – more discoveries than all other telescopes combined have managed to discover in the last 30 years – and over 6.5 years will locate and follow the trajectories of more than 90% of asteroids larger than 140 meters.

 The work of the B612 Foundation and others over the past decade has shown that asteroid deflection is possible with current technology as long as the deflection is carried out decades before the impending impact.
 The urgency in completing the mission arises because there could be an impact from an asteroid in the next few decades, when the task of deflecting them becomes extremely difficult, or almost impossible (depending on the size of the asteroid) using current technology.
 Why take this risk?